-News came to me from a colleague that a friend of hers has been following my posts about my dream of mastering my personal finances.
+The news came to me from a colleague that a friend of hers has been following my stories about my dream of mastering my personal finances.
 I’m touched to know that what I’m writing has meaning for someone else.
 Apparently, this friend finds value in reading about how I’m feeling and behaving, and what I say and do, when it comes to money.

-At the same time, the friend is unwilling to comment on any of my posts, even as they resonate with her.
+At the same time, the friend is unwilling to share any of my stories, even though they resonate with her.
 Why?
-Because she is ashamed.
+Because she feels money shame.
 She has her own issues with money, and she’s working through them privately, and the shame over it consumes her to the point where she is afraid of being recognized.

 I can relate to that.
 Until about ten years ago, I felt exactly the same way.
 Truthfully, I occasionally feel that way now, I just have different boundaries where confession leaves off and shame takes over.

 My closest friend today was my neighbor and only an acquaintance 7 years ago when I couldn’t afford the utility bill and lived without power for six weeks.
 Back then I lived in dread that she would find out I was using a camping stove to heat water so my children and I could take bird baths every couple of days.